+We strongly recommend advocating for a titer report for both the "3 year" rabies vaccination and for DAPPv "yearly booster" vaccinations after the first set have been completed.
 Use the following link to learn more about titer testing for vaccinations and where/how to submit titers, you will find everything you will need on this website: Schultz Laboratory .
 You may need to talk with your veterinarian and advocate for your pet!
 You will need a blood draw by your vet technician and this form: Canine Serum Submission Form

 We provide a full medical record with your Juniper Ridge puppy.
 This record will include all medical information your veterinarian will need to know about your puppy's care with us.
 OurJuniper Ridge Puppy Medical Record is also sufficient for airline travel within the United States.
 Click here for a sample of our puppy medical record ( protocols can vary by litter and puppy needs - this is a sample only) All puppies receive a full professional veterinary exam and report.
 For International travel a Veterinarian certified Travel Certificate is available for an additional charge.